/user/index/surname("Johnson",<userID:int>)

 <int|str|uuid|bytes>

 The variable’s type list describes which kinds of data elements are allowed at the variable’s position.
-A variable may be empty, including no element types, meaning it allows any element type.
+A variable’s type list may be empty, including no element types, meaning it allows any element type.

 The ... token represents any number of data elements